rjkerrison/2014-blog/ge2015/libdem.md

 The Liberal Democrats really have their shit together on this and hopefully any representation they get on May 7<sup>th</sup>
 will be able to coerce many of these changes over the next five years.

+Only the [Green Party](../green) have as reassuring a discussion of mental health reforms in their manifesto.

 [LibDemGeneralElectionManifesto]:https://d3n8a8pro7vhmx.cloudfront.net/libdems/pages/8907/attachments/original/1429028133/Liberal_Democrat_General_Election_Manifesto_2015.pdf?1429028133
 [ManifestoForTheMind]:https://d3n8a8pro7vhmx.cloudfront.net/libdems/pages/8632/attachments/original/1427785664/MentalHealthMiniManifesto_2015_30_03_15_copy.2-8.pdf?1427785664